IssaNasralli/Pose-Estimation-using-MediaPipe/README.md

 # Pose-Estimation-using-MediaPipe
 In this work we introduce a pose estimation application uses the MediaPipe library.
+The code demonstrates two use cases of pose estimation: one for static images and videos, and another for liv webcam input.
+In both cases, the code uses the Pose model then visualizes the keypoints on the input image or video using the OpenCV library, and calculates the frame rate of the output.